ninomal/metatrader5/README.md

 #This project

-This project is based on dynamic graphs for mql5,tools for buy and sell,and average media in pandas_ta
+This project is based on dynamic graphs for mql5;Tools for buy and sell and average media in pandas_ta

 #Functions

 First of all

+Login in mt5 terminal

-change name of ASSETS in products >products.py change minuts in products >products.py def __init__ bellow  self.TIMEFRAME = self.mt5. <- here
+change name of ASSETS in products >products.py

+change minuts in products >products.py def __init__ bellow  self.TIMEFRAME = self.mt5. <- here

 Volume in indice 50 in graph